kevinrenskers/mixedcase.nl/content/articles/2013-10-25-downloading-mavericks-nightmare.md

 So after downloading Mavericks for the fourth time the installer popped up.
 I still wanted to create an USB install disk, so I closed to installer.
 And guess what?
 Problem number six: the installer was nowhere to be found on my drive.
 It's supposed to be in the /Application folder, but nope, nothing.

 So here I am, deciding if I should download from scratch, again.
 If it simply never deleted the installer from my home computer in the first place I would never have been in this position.
-Instead I've now downloaded the installer four times and wasted more then 20 GB.
+Instead I've now downloaded the installer four times and wasted more than 20 GB.
 Apple might have unlimited bandwidth, but it's a very different story here in Iceland where everything has monthly download caps.

 Crap.